 This encompasses birth to age 5.
-For the younger children this would mean improving the interactions they have beginning at birth with their caregivers and with focus on physical, social emotional and cognitive development.
-It would include improving the quality of childcare, PreK and Voluntary PreK providers.
-Providers must complete developmental screens at appropriate intervals and make referrals where necessary.
+For the younger children this would mean improving their interactions with caregivers beginning at birth and with focus on physical, social emotional and cognitive development.
+It would include improving the quality of childcare, Pre-K and Voluntary Pre-K providers.
+Providers must complete developmental screenings at appropriate intervals and make referrals where necessary.

-Why: Research shows that the period 0-5 is the most important time for brain development.
+Why: Research shows that the period 0-5 years is the most important time for brain development.
 Physical, social emotional and cognitive skills can be significantly impacted during this time.